SublimeText/LaTeXTools/README.markdown

 You may also have to set the `command` option in `"builder_settings"`, which tells the builder how to invoke `latexmk`.
 By default (i.e., if `command` is empty or not given) it is `["latexmk", "-cd", "-e", "-f", "-pdf", "-interaction=nonstopmode", "-synctex=1"]`.

-If you customize the command to include a custom PDF command, isers have reported the following possible issues and fixes (thanks!), so if you get a "Cannot compile!" error, try the following:
+If you customize the command to include a custom PDF command, users have reported the following possible issues and fixes (thanks!), so if you get a "Cannot compile!" error, try the following:

 * some distros do *not* want a space before and after the `=` in `$pdflatex = %E`.
 But some *do* want the space there (sigh!)
 * sometimes `latexmk` is not on the `PATH`, or the path is not correctly picked up by ST. In this case, instead of `"latexmk"`, use `"/usr/bin/latexmk"` or wherever `latexmk` is in your system.